William-McGonagle/gazLaxe/README.md

   - [ ] Functionality
   - [X] Setup UI
   - [ ] Tunneling
-- [ ] Password Decryptor
+- [ ] ~~Password Decryptor~~
-  - _Decrypts passwords using different methods._
+  - ~~_Decrypts passwords using different methods._~~
+  - __REASON FOR REMOVAL:__ This was before the Text Editor was suppost to support encrypting and decrypting different things.
+This may be added back in as a local version of Heartbreaker with a different name that can bruteforce encryption algorithms.
+Possible names include Heartbreak Hotel, The Boxer, Johnny B. Good, Juicy, Good Day Maker or Feel Good Inc.
 - [ ] `GazL-RAT`
   - _`GazL-RAT` is a Remote Access Tool that acts as though you are using the computer.
 The screen output, and audio output is sent directly to `GazLAxe` through UDP or TCP packets, and the Keyboard Input, Microphone Input, and Mouse Input is sent directly to the client computer with UDP or TCP packets._
   - [ ] Client Functionality